 This paper investigates the effect of sulphur dioxide (SO2) and nitrogen oxide (NOx) emissions on the Total Factor Productivity (TFP) growth among 48 contiguous U.S. states, for the period 1965-2002.
-To this end a consistently specified production function of general form is defined; emissions are a by-product and enter the production function via their relationship with the polluting inputs used in the production of the output.
-Based on this production function, the index of Total Factor Productivity (TFP) growth is used as a measure of economic growth.
+To this end a consistently specified production function of general form is defined; emissions are a by-product and enter the production function via their relationship with the polluting inputs used in the productivity (TFP) growth is used as a measure of economic growth.
+The index of Total Factor Productivity (TFP) growth is used as a measure of economic growth.
 The index of TFP growth is the central concept arising from growth accounting and it is constructed by removing from output growth the effect of the growth of the standard inputs, capital and labor.
 Two pollutants are employed: sulphur dioxide (SO2) and nitrogen oxides (NOx) emissions.
 The relationship between TFP growth and emissions is then examined using nonparametric econometric methods.
 This allows for the estimation of the output elasticity of emissions for each state and each period and accounts for possible nonlinearities in the data.